nguyenthanhdat23012003/Computer-Network-Theory/Chapter3-Network_Hardware/4_NetworkHardwareConnection.md

 ## Wireless Connection

-- Wireless connections occur between end devices and a network device called a **Wireless Access Point**.
+- Wireless connections occur between terminal equipments and a network device called a **Wireless Access Point**.
 - A **wireless-capable NIC** is required, installed in the PCI slot on the motherboard or via USB, along with specific driver software.
-- Multiple end devices can connect to a single wireless access point, forming a **hybrid wireless LAN**.
+- Multiple terminal equipments can connect to a single wireless access point, forming a **hybrid wireless LAN**.

 <div style="border-top: 2px solid white; margin: 20px 0;"></div>